“Can I get teacher’s retirement and Social Security?”

 It would be easy to write a multipage essay on the WEP, but the necessary components can be distilled to a few simple points:

 - The maximum Social Security reduction will never be greater than one-half of your pension amount.
 This is capped at a monthly reduction of $558 maximum WEP reduction (for 2023).

 - If you have more than 20 years of substantial covered earnings (where you paid Social Security tax), the impact of the WEP begins to diminish.
 At 30 years of substantial covered earnings, the WEP does not apply.

 Image Source: Devin Carroll, Data: Social Security Administration

 This phase-out of the WEP reduction offers a great planning opportunity if you have worked at a job where you paid Social Security tax.
 For example, if you worked as an engineer for 20 years before you began teaching, you may be able to do enough part time work between now and when you retire to completely eliminate the monthly WEP reduction.

 Obviously, not everyone has the option of accumulating enough years to wipe out the big monthly WEP reduction.
 But for those who do, or can get close, it’s worth taking a closer look.

-For more information, see the Social Security Administration’s WEP Benefit Calculator.
+- The Social Security Administration’s WEP Benefit Calculator.

 Upon retirement, he began receiving his California teacher’s retirement pension of $3,000 per month.
 His wife retired at the same time and filed for her Social Security benefits of $2,300 per month.
 Sadly, she passed away a short three years later.